 Best Practices for Employers in a Hiring Interview

-A hiring interview is a valuable means through which employers and prospective employees can learn more about each other and the position, as well as predict whether the relationship will be productive and enjoyable.
-While there are a great many things employers would like to know about prospective employees before hiring anyone, in this litigious era employers must be cautious about what subjects they broach in an interview.
-Not only are employers prohibited from asking questions which may be interpreted as discriminatory (even if that's not your intent), employers would also be wise to avoid making statements which could be construed as forming a false basis for the acceptance of a job offer.
+A hiring interview helps employers and prospective employees learn more about each other and the position, while determining whether the relationship will be productive.
+While there are many things employers would like to know about prospective employees before hiring anyone, employers must be cautious about what subjects they broach in an interview.
+Not only are employers prohibited from asking questions which may be interpreted as discriminatory (even if that's not your intent), employers should avoid making statements which could be construed as forming a false basis for the acceptance of a job offer.

-For example, asking a candidate about his national origin may be innocuous to you, but it could signal a desire to discriminate based upon the candidate's citizenship, which is prohibited by law.
+For example, asking a candidate about his national origin may seem harmless to you, but it could signal a desire to illegally discriminate based upon the candidate's citizenship.
 Also, stating that a candidate will work for at least two years if hired could be the basis of a lawsuit if that candidate is laid off before that time.

 Questions Prohibited by Law

-State and federal laws protect job applicants from discriminating in hiring, and also safeguard their privacy.
-Employers are prohibited from asking questions about a candidate's:
+State and federal laws protect job applicants from discrimination in hiring and also safeguard their privacy.
+Employers are generally prohibited from asking questions about a candidate's:

 - Race or ethnicity

 The exception to this rule is where the attribute is central to the job.
-For example, you may ask a candidate about their religion if you are a religious organization.
+For example, you may ask a candidate about his or her religion if you're a religious organization.

-While the above topics are prohibited from being broached by the employer, there is no law prohibiting the candidate from volunteering the information.
-Even if a candidate does so, however, it is wise for the employer to acknowledge the answer and simply move on to the next question.
-No point in dwelling on the answer and risking any claim of discrimination or privacy concerns.
+While the above topics are prohibited from being broached by the employer, no law prohibits the candidate from volunteering such information.
+Even if a candidate does so, however, it's wise for the employer to acknowledge the answer and simply move on to the next question.
+There's no point in dwelling on the answer and risking any claim of discrimination or a violation of privacy.

 Making Valid Inquiries About Prohibited Subjects

-You may not ask where a candidate comes from, but may ask if they are legally permitted to work in the United States.
+Citizenship: You may not ask where a candidate comes from, but may ask if he or she is legally permitted to work in the U.S.

-Other than a minor, you cannot ask for a candidate's age or date of birth, but you may ask if they are 18 years old, or the minimum age necessary for job performance.
+Age: Other than a minor, you can't ask for a candidate's age or date of birth.
+But, you may ask if the candidate is 18 years old, or the minimum age necessary to perform the job.

-It is not permissible to inquire whether a candidate is single, engaged, married or divorced, but you may ask if their spouse works for the company (for companies with nepotism policies).
+Marital Status: It's not permissible to ask whether a candidate is single, engaged, married, or divorced.
+You may ask, however, if the candidate's spouse works for the company (if the company has a nepotism policy).

-It is impermissible to ask if they have any disabilities, but you may outline the duties of the job and ask the candidate if they are able to fully perform them.
+Disability: It's impermissible to ask if a candidate has any disabilities, but you may outline the duties of the job and ask the candidate if he or she is able to fully perform the duties.

 Employer Best Practices

-In order to avoid potential pitfalls that can expose you to liability, it is always best to be fully prepared for interviews.
-This means knowing what you can and cannot inquire about, and remaining on point throughout the interview.
+In order to avoid potential pitfalls that can expose you to liability, it's always best to be fully prepared for interviews.
+This means knowing what you can and can't inquire about, and remaining on point throughout the interview.

-It may help, and certainly won't hurt, if you walk into the interview with a written list of issues and questions that you should not ask.
+It may help, and certainly won't hurt, if you walk into the interview with a written list of issues and questions that you shouldn't ask.
 The list above is a good start, and can be expanded by using common sense and simple etiquette.
-You wouldn't ask someone how much they weigh or about their sex life if you were at dinner, so you certainly shouldn't during a job interview.
-As stated, keep the questions to job-related issues and most potential "problem questions" evaporate.
+You wouldn't ask someone how much he or she weighs or about his or her sex life at a dinner party, so you certainly shouldn't during a job interview.
+As stated, keep the question to job-related issues and most potential "problem questions" evaporate.

-In addition to avoiding prohibited topics and problem questions, it is important to avoid making anything that sounds like a promise.
+In addition to avoiding prohibited topics and problem questions, it's important to avoid making anything sounds like a promise.
 Promises in the job hiring process can be construed as either oral contracts or false pretenses, which can result in liability to the business if the relationship goes sour (or even if the relationship is fine but the promises are not met).

-- excessive assurances about job securityif you do so and they are laid off, they may sue for breach of contract.
+- Excessive assurances about job security.
+If you do so and the person is laid off, he or she may sue for breach of contract.

-- misstatements about the job positionif they accept a certain job but later find that they are doing different duties, or a different job, employees may have grounds to sue.
+- Misstatements about the job position.
+If the person accepts a certain job but later finds that he or she is performing different duties, or a different job, the person may have grounds to sue.

-At the end of the day, if you 1) avoid prohibited subjects (unless it's central to the job duties or asked in a permissible manner, above); and 2) keep the interview focused on the skills and behavior needed to perform the job duties, you will be within the parameters of the law and likely avoid liability.
+At the end of the day, if you 1) avoid prohibited subjects (unless it's central to the job duties or asked in a permissible manner), and 2) keep the interview focused on the skills and behavior needed to perform the job duties, you'll be within the parameters of the law and likely avoid liability.